Campaign statement regarding the cancellation of 'Doctors'

 Since the announcement in October 2023 that the highly rated, popular daytime drama Doctors was to be cancelled in early 2024, we have appealed to BBC senior management on 3 occasions, asking them to review this calamitous decision.

 Doctors has been made by the BBC in Birmingham since 2000.
-It has carved a highly successful niche in daytime ratings.
-In the final week of February 2024 it was achieving an average of just over 1.4 million viewers per episode - not including iPlayer downloads.
+It carved a highly successful niche in daytime ratings.
+In 2024 its daily editions were being viewed by 1.25 million to just over 1.4 million viewers - not including iPlayer downloads.

-Indeed, it usually gets more viewers on its day of broadcast than anything shown on Channel 4 or 5 all day.
-Even BBC2 only gets higher ratings with one programme - shown in the evening.
+Indeed, it was often getting more viewers on its day of broadcast than anything shown on Channel 4 or 5 all day.
+Even BBC2 could only get a higher rating with one programme - shown in the evening.

-Considering the very small drama budget that Doctors was made for, it's slightly ironic that the only non-news daytime programme on British TV with a higher rating is Bargain Hunt
+Considering the very small drama budget that Doctors was made for, it's slightly ironic that the only non-news daytime programme on BBC daytime with a higher rating was Bargain Hunt

-Doctors has been, and remains highly successful despite receiving virtually and curiously no on-screen promotion whatsoever from BBC Continuity!
+Doctors has been, and remained highly successful despite receiving virtually no on-screen promotion whatsoever from BBC Continuity!
 It provided full time employment for over 100 cast, crew and writers in the Midlands.
 These jobs have now gone.

 Doctors was made at the Drama Village in Selly Oak - the smallest BBC studios production unit and the only one left in the entire Midlands!
-The current lease on the Drama Village space will not be renewed.
-There are of course alternative locations that could have been considered.
+The lease on the Drama Village space was not renewed and it closed entirely in April 2024.

 The BBC has announced that it is to move to a new regional office in Birmingham city centre in 2027, although it is not clear if this will result in a substantial realignment of its organisation and production.
 When questioned, a previous BBC manager in the Midlands stated that the new office will not contain a network TV studio because... studios are not needed!
 Based on the current state of BBC production and commissions in the region, perhaps it is true to say that it does not need studios... in the Midlands.